olesyapro888/Kickstarter_analysis_Excel/README.md

-# A great analysis of kickstarter campaigns!
+# A great analysis of kickstarter campaigns by using Excel!

 # 1. Background.